baligar/S2L_45/README.md

 44 | WIWA | 507 | 40 | 1.19 | 2.28 | 1.41 | 3915.6 | 8098.56
 45 | WREN | 617 | 30 | 2.09 | 2.92 | 2.37 | 1835.12 | 3580.26
 Total:||**34698**|**1655**|||||

+Classnames are Four-letter (English Name) Alpha Codes for Bird Species, in accordance with the 61st AOU Supplement (2020).
+More details: [The Institute for Bird Populations](https://www.birdpop.org/) and Species [List](https://www.birdpop.org/docs/misc/Alpha_codes_eng.pdf).